For seniors, crafting may be intricate. They tend to have age-related issues like arthritis and limited dexterity.

 Scrapbooking is a fun and favorite craft that will bring out that sense of creativity in any individual, especially in seniors.

-It uses inexpensive supplies and materials that can be readily available in any household.
+It uses inexpensive supplies and materials readily available in any household.

 Materials can be anything from colored papers to old magazines and photos that can serve as mementos for those special moments in your senior’s life.

-Check out this video to get some basic ideas about how scrapbooking works and what materials are recommended for anyone new to scrapbooking.
+Check out this video for basic ideas about how scrapbooking works and what materials are recommended for anyone new to scrapbooking.

 Check More: Easy Crafts for Adults With Arthritis